 Certain of our properties may qualify as legally-permissible nonconforming uses and improvements.
-If a substantial portion of any such property were to be destroyed by fire or other casualty, we might not be permitted to rebuild that property as it now exists or at all, regardless of the availability of insurance proceeds.
+If a substantial portion of any such property were to be destroyed by fire or other casualty, including climate-related events, we might not be permitted to rebuild that property as it now exists or at all, regardless of the availability of insurance proceeds.
 Any loss of this nature, whether insured or not, could materially adversely affect our results of operations and prospects.